Frequently Asked Questions

 When are EMHRM tuition payments due?

 Tuition for the Executive Master of Human Resource Management is billed in four installments payable at the start of each term.
-2016-2017 tuition is divided as follows:
+The tuition for the 2018-2019 cohort is divided as follows:

 For more information, please visit the Office of the Bursar's website.